PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots2.md

 ### 2. Workshop

-The workshop consists of two parts: class discussing on the article, and the Turing Test.
-For each workshop there are 15 spots available.
-Timeslots:
+The workshop consists of two parts: class discussing on the article, and the Turing Test (Timeslot: 13:30 - 16:00)

-- Group 1: 10:45 - 13:15
-- Group 2: 13:30 - 16:00

 When conducting the Turing Test, we will make use of the chatbots that were found online by you, and/or your fellow students.